RussellHankins/websocket-chat-server/README.md

 Q. Is this application multithreaded?
 A. Yes.
 There are two threads.
 One sending and receiving messages
    from a queue when clients are available and one thread processing messages.
    Because only one thread is processing messages, no locking is needed.

+Q. If there's no database connection, how does authentication work?
+A. After the client logs into a web page on the server that shows the list of chat servers, the server connects to the websocket engine and adds the client that's about to log in using the server password.
+When the client logs in a few seconds later using javascript, the login command will find his credentials.

 websocket Port ServerPassword
 	starts the websocket server listening to Port.